ikjordan/picozx81/README.md

 + Emulation runs at accurate speed of a 3.25MHz ZX81
 + Supports saving of snapshots.
 No need to restart from the beginning after you die in a game!
 + Optionally emulates real-time ZX81/80 program load and save with realistic sound and graphics
-+ Can connect the sound output to the EAR socket of a real ZX81 and load programs onto the real ZX81
++ Can connect the sound output to the EAR socket of a real ZX81 and load programs onto the real ZX81 and ZX80 clones (Minstrel 2 and 4)
 + Supports load from a cassette recorder on the Olimex RP2350PC board
 + Emulates European and US configuration (i.e. emulates 50Hz and 60Hz ZX81)
 + Supports larger ZX81 generated displays of over 320 by 240 pixels (40 character width and 30 character height)